Griva, Kilkis

-Griva, with a population of 770 people, is the largest village in the municipal unit of Goumenissa besides Goumenissa proper.
+Griva, with a population of 587 people (2021), is the largest village in the municipal unit of Goumenissa besides Goumenissa proper.

 Because of the complete destruction of the village by the Ottomans in 1912 during the First Balkan War, there are no structures still existing that were built prior to this period.
 The village's architecture is the basic standard architecture for nearly all of the towns of the region, with narrow streets, small passageways between the buildings, and cottages fit perfectly into the natural environment of the mountainside.
 According to a Yugoslav study, in 1961 of a population of 1,280, an estimated 1,180 Macedonian speakers lived in the village alongside 100 Pontic Greeks.

 Demographics

-According to the National Statistical Center of Greece, in 1981, 1991 and 2001, the population of Griva is as follows:

 Location

 Griva is located 72 km northwest of Thessaloniki, 542 km north of Athens and is located within the Municipality of Goumenissa.

 Economy

 Local agriculture produces chestnuts, sheep, and timber.

 Education

 Griva had one primary school and one elementary school but they both closed down due to the low number of students.